Ons2024/Documentation/Mathematical review.md

 <span style="color:rgb(255, 255, 0)">   The UE traffic assignment problem (UE-TAP) can be formulated as a convex nonlinear program  and solved by the Frank-Wolfe algorithm</span>

-However, owing to the classical method’s high complexity and limited efficiency, three main streams of solution algorithms have emerged: link-based algorithms , bush-based methods , and path-based algorithms .
-More recently, parallel computing strategies have been explored to enhance both efficiency and scalability in solving UE-TAP
+However, owing to the classical method’s high complexity and limited efficiency, three main streams of solution algorithms have emerged: <span style="color:rgb(0, 176, 80)">link-based algorithms</span> , <span style="color:rgb(0, 176, 80)">bush-based methods</span> , and <span style="color:rgb(0, 176, 80)">path-based algorithms</span>.
+More recently,<span style="color:rgb(0, 176, 80)"> parallel computing strategies</span> have been explored to enhance both efficiency and scalability in solving UE-TAP

 2. **Second Principle – System Optimum (SO):**
    Travelers act **cooperatively** to minimize the **total system cost** (the sum of all users’ travel times or costs).